Council Tax fraud

 Council Tax fraud can start when a claim is made if you provide made-up information or fail to tell us all of the information needed to assess your claim for a reduction or your entitlement to a discount or exemption.

-It is a criminal offence for you to make a false statement in order to get a reduction, discount or exemption that you would not otherwise be entitled to.
+It is a criminal offence for you to make a false statement to get a reduction, discount or exemption that you would not otherwise be entitled to.

-Fraud can also happen after the claim has been made where you don't tell us of a change of circumstance that may affect your entitlement to a reduction, discount or exemption.
+Fraud can also happen after the claim has been made where you do not tell us of a change of circumstance that may affect your entitlement to a reduction, discount or exemption.

 Types of Council Tax fraud